fun things to do with kids in angels camp california

 Hidden Treasure Gold Mine – Take a tour of a hardrock gold mine, wending your way through hundreds of feet of tunnels and "glory holes."
 (Tour lasts about an hour and a half.)

-Next to the gold panning area is a log cabin and some rocks to run around, play hide-and-seek and pretend you're Black Bart, the stagecoach robber-poet.
+Next to the gold panning area is a miners log cabin and limestone rocks to run around, play hide-and-seek and kids can pretend they're Black Bart, the stagecoach robber and poet.

 Tip: Throughout Columbia there are numerous picnic tables (in the shade), so bring a picnic for your day at Columbia.